|Mid-May to early July|

 |Overall GPA of at least 2.0 and good academic standing.|

-Students who enroll in Spanish 201 may fulfill the foreign language graduation requirement.
-Fulfills the area-culture study requirement of the two-course international studies requirement.
+Students who enroll in Spanish 201 may fulfill the world language graduation requirement.
+This program fulfills one course of the two-course international studies requirement.

 3 courses per semester/12 credits